Free Chrome Extension

 Is captured data ever sent to your servers?

 Never.
 All request data is stored locally in your browser's IndexedDB.
 Shripi has no backend that receives your traffic.
-The only network calls the extension makes are for authentication (Supabase) and payment processing (Paddle) — your captured API data never leaves your machine.
+The only network calls the extension makes are for authentication and payment processing — your captured API data never leaves your machine.

 What's the difference between Free and Pro?